Suspect charged in gruesome murder and dismemberment of Pennsylvania transgender teen | KRDO

 CNN has reached out to Watkins’ attorney for comment but has not yet received a response.
 If convicted, Watkins could face the death penalty or life in prison, according to Pennsylvania state law.

-Mercer County District Attorney Peter C. Acker told CNN at this point investigators have not found any evidence that suggests Pauly’s murder was a hate crime.
+Mercer County District Attorney Peter C. Acker told CNN at this point investigators have not found any evidence that suggests Likens’ murder was a hate crime.

 However, investigators are also not ruling out the possibility, and if anyone has evidence that would suggest this is a hate crime, he said, authorities will investigate it.